eisfabian/PACEtomo/beta/README.md

   - Select the **first** point of the group and run the script.

 ### PACEtomo_measureOffset.py [v1.0]
 - This script should give you a tilt axis offset estimated by movement along the z-axis during tilting (Thanks to Wim Hagen for the suggestion!).
-Unfortunately, I could not yet test it on a Krios so I can't tell how accurate the estimation will be.
+It usually gives results within 0.1-0.2 microns of the optimal position for PACEtomo and I adjust it depending on the focus slopes I observe during my PACEtomo runs.
 Please let me know if you give it a try!
 - How to use:
   - You can use the default values or adjust the maximum tilt and tilt increment for more or less datapoints used in the estimation.
   - Make sure that there are no dark images or holes where the script measures the defoci.